BranchMetrics/xamarin-branch-deep-linking-attribution/README.md

 ___

-## Configure a Xamarin apps for deep linking
+## 2 - Configuring a Xamarin app for deep linking

 ### Add the Branch SDK to a Xamarin Solution